zfdang/blog.zfdang.com/themes/cactus/README.md

 ### RTL support
 This theme support RTL languages for Persian and Arabic language.
 If you would like to use RTL layout, change `direction` attribute in `_config.yml` to `rtl`.
-Note that this also will change the font to [Vazir](https://github.com/rastikerdar/vazir-font), wich is a Persian font.
+Note that this also will change the font to [Vazir](https://github.com/rastikerdar/vazir-font), which is a Persian font.

 ```
 direction: rtl